The problem about appreciation

-I encourage you to decide to give three appreciative comments a day for a week and also to decide not to worry about whether you receive any or not for the same time.
+I encourage you to decide to give three appreciative comments a day for a week and also to decide not to worry about whether you receive any.
 Your work place or family will become brighter and you may well get some back!

 A good appreciation is genuine and believable.
 It can be light and still make someone's day and increase their energy and motivation.
 Here are some examples.

 "You look nice today"

 "What a lovely neat desk"

 "Thanks for that report, it was short, readable and elegantly presented"

 "I appreciated your support and courage in the meeting.
 It would have been easier for you to agree with the majority"

 "I always enjoy talking to you, you listen really well"